Renda02/Tutorial-Create-simple-navigation-with-HTML-and-CSS/README.md

 ### Project Set up

-Follow this [documentation](https://code.visualstudio.com/docs/setup/setup-overview) for installing the Visual Studio Code.
+1. Follow this [documentation](https://code.visualstudio.com/docs/setup/setup-overview) for installing the Visual Studio Code.

-Run the following commands to create the files you need for your project:
+2. Run the following commands to create the files you need for your project:
   - Create an src directory: `mkdir navigation`
   - Open an src folder: `cd navigation`
   - Create HTML and CSS files:  `touch index.html style.css`
--Open text editor up with:  `code .`
+  - Open text editor up with:  `code .`

  ### Code Setup